Wildland Fire Academy

 Course Description: This course was developed using a blended approach to learning, meaning that it contains a mix of online and instructor-led training (ILT).
 Students are required to complete the online training portion of the course and pass an online assessment prior to taking the ILT.
 The ILT will reinforce the content learned online and provide opportunities to apply this knowledge to real-world scenarios and practical exercises.
 Upon completion of the ILT, students must then take and pass a final assessment in order to receive credit for the course.
 The final assessment covers content from both the online and ILT portions of the course.
 This course is required for all Single Resource Boss Positions.

-Start: Friday, March 14, 2025, 0800
+Start: Saturday, March 21, 2026, 0800

-End: Sunday, March 16, 2025, 1700
+End: Sunday, March 22, 2025, 1700

 Location: Capital City Campus, 925 E Sioux Avenue, Pierre, SD

-Prerequisites: Must be qualified as a Single Resource Boss.
+Prerequisites: Must be qualified as a Single Re-source Boss.
 Pre course work is required and must be completed before class.

 S-290 Intermediate Wildland Fire Behavior

-Start: Thursday, March 13, 2025, 0800
+Start: Thursday, March 19, 2026, 0800

 Prerequisites: Completion of S-190 Introduction to Wildland Fire Behavior and satisfactory complete of pre-course work.